gauthig/greenbutton-influxdb/README.md

 If someone provides sample data for other green button formats (including SCE non Net Metering) I will incorporate.

 Looking for contributors for other utility formats, code enhancements, bugs, documentation ....
-If you would like to contribute anything including just identifying enhancements or bugs, please see the [contributor guide](https://github.com/gauthig/sce-greenbutton/blob/main/documentation/contributing.md)
+If you would like to contribute anything including just identifying enhancements or bugs, please see the [contributor guide](https://github.com/gauthig/greenbutton-influxdb/blob/main/documentation/contributing.md)

 ## Still in progress - here is what is completed and works

 Features
-- [X] Parse SCE NetMetering version of Green Button CSV file - Solar
+- [X] Parse SCE NetMetering version of Green Button CSV file - Solar File is grouped by day by Received (Sent to Utility) or Delivered (from Utiliy)
-- [ ] Parse SCE non-Netmetering version of Green Button CSV file - Normal Residential Customers without solar
+- [X] Parse SCE non-Netmetering version of Green Button CSV file - Normal Residential Customers without solar File is group by day and has Consumed header tag
 - [X] Send data to influxdb (v1, non-ssl) - should be on private network and not public accessible due to no SSL
 - [ ] Grafana dashboard to analyze Energy Delivery and Generation
 - [X] Create formatted text file for use in other programs (Formatted for Influxdb)